BEST Ever Easy Vegan Vanilla Cupcakes (Gluten Free Option + VIDEO!)

 - Plant-based sprinkles, optional

-- If using a stand mixer, make sure you’re using the whisk attachment.
+- Prep: Preheat the oven to 350F and line a 12 cup-cupcake tin with cupcake liners.
+Prepare the vegan buttermilk by whisking together the dairy free milk and apple cider vinegar in a small bowl.
+Set aside for 5 minutes.
+If using a stand mixer, make sure you’re using the whisk attachment.
 Otherwise, you can use a large bowl and a hand mixer.

-- Use a large cookie scoop or a spoon to fill each cupcake liner about 1/2 of the way full.
+- Bake the cupcakes: Use a large cookie scoop or a spoon to fill each cupcake liner about 2/3 of the way full.
 Place the cupcake tin into the oven and bake for 18-20 minutes, or until the toothpick comes out clean.
 Another way to test this is the tops of the cupcakes should be lightly golden and the cupcake should spring back at a light touch.

 - Remove from the oven and allow the cupcakes to cool completely before making the vegan buttercream frosting.

-- When ready to frost, creamy the vegan butter until thick and fluffy, then sift in 1 cup of powdered sugar at a time, while beating the frosting.
-Add in cacao powder and continue to cream.
+- Make the vegan buttercream: When ready to frost, creamy the vegan butter until thick fluffy, and lighter in color; then sift in 1 cup of powdered sugar at a time, while beating the frosting.
 Add in 1-2 tbsp of dairy free milk to help the buttercream become more moveable rather than thick.
 Add in the vanilla extract and beat to combine.

-- Spoon the frosting into a piping bag with frosting tip, and frost each cupcake.
+- Pipe the frosting onto the cupcakes: Spoon the frosting into a piping bag with frosting tip, and frost each cupcake.
 Alternatively, you can smear the frosting on with a butter knife.
 Sprinkle with sprinkles if desired and enjoy!

-- Store any uneaten cupcakes in an airtight container in the fridge for up to 5 days.
+- Storage: Store any uneaten cupcakes in an airtight container in the fridge for up to 5 days.
+You can also freeze these cupcakes unfrosted for up to 1 month.

 Keywords: vegan vanilla cupcakes, gluten free vanilla cupcakes, healthy cupcakes, vegan cupcakes, vegan cupcake frosting